w3c/wot/plugfest/2018-prague/preparation-panasonic.md

  - [Google Home mini](TDs/PanasonicTDs/google-home-p2.jsonld): speech action (Local/LAN/HTTP)
  - WoT Simulator: can simulate the WoT devices easily.
 (Local/LAN/HTTP)

-### 2.3 Servients from plugfest participants ( diagram )

-# 3 Topics
+# 3 Plugfest scenarios

-Panasonic:
+## 3.1 Event / Observable using HTTP Long Polling
+- Participants
+  - Panasonic, Fujitsu, (welcome to join)
+- Purpose
-   - would like to test "observable" and "Event" interoperability using "HTTP Long polling" as a first step.
+  - We would like to test "Event" and "observable" interoperability using "HTTP Long polling" as a first step.
+- Application Scenarios
+  - When an application receives an event / observes and detects that the property status is changed using "HTTP Long polling", the application informs through a light and a voice.
+- Functionality and Roles
+  - Application
+    - Node-RED
+  - Proxy
+    - Fujitsu Cloud, Local Gateway
+  - Device
+    - LED light, Air conditioner, Amazon Echo Dot, Google Home mini, Sensors, Rotating Light
+- Steps
+  1. TD of devices are registered to Fujitsu Local Proxy manually, or using POSTMAN.
+(Sequence A.1)
+  2. Application retrieves TDs from Fujitsu Remote Proxy.
+(Sequence A.2)
+  3. Application subscribes Amazon Echo's "ask" event / starts observing Air conditioner's "operationStatus" property.
+(Sequence A.5)
+  4. Application receives Amazon Echo's "ask" event / detects Air conditioner's "operationStatus" property is changed.
+(Sequence A.5)
+  5. Application writes Rotating Light's "OperationStatus" property and invokes Google Home mini's "speech" action.
+(Sequence A.4)
+  6. TD of devices are unregistered from Fujitsu Local Proxy manually, or using POSTMAN.
+(Sequence A.7)

-# 4 Plugfest scenarios
+# 4 Schedule

-# 5 Schedule
+# 5 Requirements for PlugFest Setting

+# 6 Changes from previous PlugFest in Burlingame

+# 7 Implementation guidelines